voider1/teleborg/README.md

 # teleborg
 A loose Telegram bot API for Rust based on the traiting system.
+This project is inspired by [python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot).

 How to use the project
 ======================